OfficialJavaScript/Root-and-Rom/M3 Note/project.md

 Steps to gain root and in the future hopefully install a custom rom.

 # Disclaimer
-I am not responsible for any damage caused by this tutorial, this is just a project of mine and doesn't mean you need to follow along with me, if the phone bricks it's not my fault, especially if you have a different model M3 Note to me.
+I am not responsible for any damage caused by this guide, this is just a project of mine and doesn't mean you need to follow along with me, if the phone bricks it's not my fault, especially if you have a different model M3 Note to me.

 I am free from liability for any risk or consequence from following this guide.